 The following is a list of books and articles for which Ruth has been an author or contributor.

-Ruth’s C. G. Jung: The Basics is to be published by Routledge on 4th December 2018.
-It can be pre-ordered on Amazon here.
+Ruth’s C. G. Jung: The Basics was published by Routledge in 2019 and has been favourably reviewed in a number of professional journals.
+It can be purchased on Amazon here.

 The book may be bought at a discount by following the links on the flyer you will find here.